Violation of Diagonal Non-Invasiveness: A Hallmark of Non-Classical Memory Effects: Examples

 Assuming that $\rho _{0}$ is diagonal in the $\hat{x}$-Bloch direction, the density matrix [Eq.~(\ref{RhoS})] remains diagonal in that base.
 Hence, violation of LGI due to memory effects can be checked by choosing the three observables $\{O_{m}\}$ $(m=x,y,z)$ as diagonal in the same $\hat{x}$ -direction.
 Given that only two measurements are explicitly performed, for the three studied $s$-$e$ models, Eq.~(\ref{LGI}) $(O_{m}=m)$ can be expressed in terms of the corresponding coherence decay,

 In Fig.~2 we study the validity of this inequality.
 For the stochastic Hamiltonian model (a), LGI is only valid when a Markovian white noise limit is attained, that is $\tau _{c}/\gamma =0.$ For the unitary $s$-$e$ model (b), given the absence of a Markovian limit (in probability), LGI is violated independently of the number of environment spins.
 The dissipative model (c) presents a \textit{memory induced transition. }In fact, for $\chi /\gamma \lesssim 0.17$ LGI is valid, which includes the Markovian case $\chi /\gamma =0.$ Nevertheless, LGI is violated for $\chi /\gamma \gtrsim 0.17.$ In (d) we show the corresponding system coherence decay $d(t).$ All of them are quasi-monotonic.
-Thus, the memory induced transition, as defined in the present operational approach [Eq.~(\ref{P3Models})], does not relies on any revival in the coherence decay.
+Thus, the memory induced transition does not relies on any revival in the coherence decay.